subodh101/glucoma_segmentation/Readme.md

 Data Preparation: Cropped the OD area and resized all the images to 128*128*3

+Data Augumentation: Normalization

 Model: Tried out different neural network models.

-Evaluation: IOU score and Dice score
+Evaluation: IOU score and Dice score.

-Conclusion:
+Conclusion: Worked really well with RIM-ONEv2(455) dataset only.